angiervr81/Project1_NFL_Board/NFL_Board/README.md

 ## Notes

 **While completing this web app, I encountered several challenges:**

--Adjusting the grid layout and aligning all images to the same size to ensure a uniform appearance.
+- Adjusting the grid layout and aligning all images to the same size to ensure a uniform appearance.

 - Ensuring the app works seamlessly on both mobile and desktop screens.